-Welcome to RVA Pest Control, servicing Richmond and the surrounding areas
+Welcome to RVA Pest Control, servicing Richmond and surrounding communities

 Image credit - Wikipedia Commons.